s183558/MLOps6_Project/reports/README.md

 - ``make dev_requirements``: to install all the dependencies (also the development dependencies) to be able to run the code.

-Furthermore, our setup currently depends on 2 API keys in root to authenticate with GCloud and WandB from inside the Docker container.
+If working locally one needs to set up and authenticate GCloud CLI.
-Alternatively, one could authenticate conservatively if working locally.
+Our Docker container setup currently depends on 2 API keys in root to authenticate with GCloud and WandB from inside the Docker container.

 ### Question 5